metaos-labs/docs/docs/en/for_web3_dev/event.md

 #### Cosmos and Tendermint Events

-It is possible to subscribe to `Events` via Tendermint's Websocket (opens new window).
+It is possible to subscribe to `Events` via Tendermint's [Websocket](https://docs.tendermint.com/v0.34/tendermint-core/subscription.html).
 This is done by calling the `subscribe` RPC method via Websocket:
 ```js
 {
     "jsonrpc": "2.0",